-§ 40.1-5-3 General powers and duties of state department of mental health, retardation, and hospitals.
+§ 40.1-5-3.
+General powers and duties of state department of behavioral healthcare, developmental disabilities and hospitals.

-(a) The state department of mental health, retardation, and hospitals is charged with the execution of the laws relating to the admission and custody of the mentally disabled.
+(a) The state department of behavioral healthcare, developmental disabilities and hospitals is charged with the execution of the laws relating to the admission and custody of the mentally disabled.

 (c) In licensing, regulating, inspecting, and investigating facilities as defined in this chapter pursuant to the provisions of chapter 16 of title 23, the department of health shall engage independent qualified experts in mental health treatment and in the administration of mental health facilities, and shall license only facilities accredited in accordance with the joint commission on accreditation of hospitals standards for psychiatric facilities and which continue to meet such standards.

-(d) Under the direction of the state director of mental health, retardation, and hospitals, the state department of mental health, retardation, and hospitals may:
+(d) Under the direction of the state director of behavioral healthcare, developmental disabilities and hospitals, the state department of behavioral healthcare, developmental disabilities and hospitals may:

 (1) Examine all facilities, public and private, authorized by law to receive, admit, educate and care for the mentally disabled; and